-Every night, after Mark is tucked into bed, I take a walk in the neighborhood.
-This tradition started when he was a baby and when it was Feng’s turn to parent because I needed to physically step out for a bit, drained from my futile attempts to put a drowsy but awake Mark to sleep.
-Now, this walk is a much-needed transition buffer between the “mommy hours” that revolves around Mark (daycare pickup, dinner, lunch box, playtime, bath) and the third and last part of my day, where I finally wind down and work on my own projects.
+Every night, after Mark is tucked into bed, I take a walk in the neighbourhood.
+This tradition started when he was a baby and when it was Feng’s turn to parents because I needed to physically step out for a bit, drained from my futile attempts to put a drowsy but awake Mark to sleep.
+Now, this walk is a much-needed transition buffer between the “mommy hours” that revolve around Mark (daycare pickup, dinner, lunch box, playtime, bath) and the third and last part of my day, where I finally wind down and work on my own projects.

 I often cross the Tim Hortons parking lot, right in front of the Experimental Farm.
 This is the only business in the residential block and it’s a busy store.
-The cars queuing at the 24/7 drive-through mostly come from Merivale road or Baseline avenue, while foot traffic comes from the less affluent neighborhood past Caldwell, a street with a very bad reputation in Ottawa (the top Google results associate it with several stabbing incidents).
-These few blocks North of our newer neighborhood are a mix of older single houses, two large apartment buildings and flophouses.
+The cars queuing at the 24/7 drive-through mostly come from Merivale Road or Baseline Avenue, while foot traffic comes from the less affluent neighbourhood past Caldwell, a street with a very bad reputation in Ottawa (the top Google results associate it with several stabbing incidents).
+These few blocks North of our newer neighbourhood are a mix of older single houses, two large apartment buildings and flophouses.
 Both communities coexist just fine, though, this is Canada.

 Like I said, characters.

 Most nights, when I walk by the Tim Hortons, I’m eating a snack because I’m hungry and I eat dinner much later, at the end of the night.
 And most days, I opt for the perfect portable snack I can peel with my gloves on—a banana.

 A few times, walking by the parking lot, I heard the group calling me and making jokes.
 I’ve always ignored them because, at the time of the day, I’m not quick and witty—I’m tired, cranky and I’m zoning out.

 But one day, hearing the umpteenth dirty joke, I stopped and turned around.